 Fraunces Tavern Museum is always looking to invite talented individuals to assist with our educational programming.
 Our well trained volunteer School Program Educators ensure the continual success of our educational mission.
 If you have a passion for history and hope to share that interest with others, you would be a great addition to our team of educators!

-- Set-up & Break-down of School Program materials.
+Set-up & Break-down of School Program materials.

-- Able to lead 90 minute School Programs for New York City school children.
+Lead 90 minute School Programs for New York City school children.

 Fraunces Tavern Museum is looking for volunteer Docents.
 Whether it’s helping with our guided tours for adults or working with the general public on the weekends, Docents are the face of the museum.
 Docents will have the opportunity to facilitate a connection between the visitor and the Revolutionary history that took place here at Fraunces Tavern.

-- Guides the visitor experience to ensure a memorable and positive visit; this includes ensuring comfort and safety of visitors while fostering educational growth.
+Guide the visitor experience to ensure a memorable and positive visit; this includes ensuring comfort and safety of visitors while fostering educational growth.

-Benefits include free admission to the museum and its lectures, exhibit openings, eligibility for a free MetroCard, annual volunteer field trip, and an annual volunteer dinner at Fraunces Tavern.
+Benefits include free admission to the museum and its lectures, exhibition openings, eligibility for a free MetroCard, annual volunteer field trip, and an annual volunteer dinner at Fraunces Tavern.
 We need volunteers to ensure the success of our educational programming so you would truly be making a difference.
 Former teaching, public speaking experience, or a focus in History or Museum Studies a plus.